Boston Estate Planning Lawyers

 Real Estate and Comprehensive Planning

 For a deeper discussion of realty trusts to maintain secrecy of your holdings, call Cushing & Dolan at 617-523-1555 or contact us online.
-We offer a free consultation, with six convenient locations in Boston and surrounding counties.
+We offer a free consultation, with eight convenient locations in Boston and surrounding counties.